-The 2006 IDEA regulations removed the 1999 regulatory provision that required state education personnel standards to meet the highest requirement for a profession or discipline in that state.
+The IDEA regulations, which were released in 2006, removed the 1999 regulatory provision that required state education personnel standards to meet the highest requirement for a profession or discipline in that state.
 At the same time, the statute and the regulations removed the option that state requirements could be waived on an emergency, temporary, or provisional basis.

 The final regulations allow the use of paraprofessionals and assistants, but require that they be appropriately trained and supervised (§300.156(b)(2)(iii)).
 The U.S. Department of Education (ED) points out in its Analysis of Comments and Changes that the act should not be construed to permit or encourage the use of paraprofessionals as a replacement for teachers or related services providers.
 ED further emphasizes that these personnel are not directly responsible for the provision of special education and related services to children with disabilities; rather, they provide services only under the supervision of special education and related services personnel.